Do Suffering Bottoms Go To Heaven?

 “Ha, haha, shit.
 Yeah, it’s been quiet for some reason.
 Fuck…”

-Clothes that had been neatly hung were strewn on the floor, and the culprit was buried among them, sniffing.
+Clothes that had been neatly hung on hangers were strewn on the floor, and the culprit was buried among them, sniffing.
 He made a mess at the slightest opportunity, and Gyu-yeon could only laugh bitterly, too exhausted to scold.

-“I told you to change your clothes—when did I tell you to make a mess?”
+“I told you to change your clothes, when did I tell you to make a mess?”

 “If I’m here, Gyu-yeon’s scent is strong.”